lnbits/lnbits/docs/guide/installation.md

 sudo systemctl enable lnbits.service sudo systemctl start lnbits.service
 ```
-## Setting up a Caddy reverse proxy with automatic https
+## Reverse proxy with automatic https using Caddy

 Use Caddy to make your LNbits install accessible over clearnet with a domain and https cert.